 Case Summary

-On July 23, 2020, Common Cause filed a lawsuit against the President, claiming that his July 21 executive order entitled "Memorandum on Excluding Illegal Aliens from the Apportionment Base Following the 2020 Census" is both unconstitutional and contrary to existing statutes.
-Defendants include President Trump, the Department of Commerce, the Secretary of Commerce, and the Clerk of the House of Representatives.
-The plaintiffs are asking for a declaratory judgment that the July 21 order excluding undocumented immigrants from state population counts violates the Equal Protection and Due Process Clauses, Article I Section 2, the Census Act, and the Reapportionment Act, and for injunctive relief barring the Census Bureau from sharing census citizenship data with the President.
+On July 23, 2020, Common Cause filed a federal lawsuit against President Donald Trump, the U.S. Department of Commerce, the Secretary of Commerce, and the U.S. House Clerk challenging President Trump’s July 21 executive order, “Memorandum on Excluding Illegal Aliens from the Apportionment Base Following the 2020 Census”, as violating Article I, § 2 of the U.S. Constitution, the Equal Protection and Due Process Clauses, the Census Act, and the Reapportionment Act.
+They sought a declaratory judgment that the order was unconstitutional and an injunction barring the U.S. Census Bureau from sharing decennial census citizenship data with the President.

 Case Library